PPLSOpenResearch/PPLSOpenResearch.github.io/docs/codeReview.md

 - [From a software development angle](https://about.gitlab.com/topics/version-control/what-is-code-review/)
 - [From a researcher's viewpoint](https://debruine.github.io/talks/CompCogSci-2023/)

+Code review is popular among researchers at other institutions (see, e.g., Lisa DeBruine's [awesome code review guide](https://code-check-club.github.io/code-review-guide/) from Glasgow), and we are excited to bring it to Edinburgh!

 ---

-## Debut of Peer Code Review: January 2024

-Given the upcoming conference deadlines that many of us are working towards, we’re excited to invite you to make use of our new Pre-Conference Peer Code Review program.
+## Code Review at PPLS Open Research

 You can submit your codebase to our Open Research team for reviewing any of the following:

 1. Does it run?
     - Language-independent review
     - Receive feedback within 24 hours